Blackjacx/Development/mobile-interview.md

 ### Prioritization

 - [x] What do you think is better?
 Deliver a project perfect but late or deliver it good and in time.
-  > This question allows you to get a sense of how the candidate might prioritse things and their ability to get things done.
+  > This question allows you to get a sense of how the candidate might prioritise things and their ability to get things done.
 And a neutral answer such as ‘it depends’ is not necessarily unwelcome.
 As an alternative to ‘what’s your biggest weakness,’ this is a great way of discovering if a candidate knows the difference between work that’s ‘good enough’ but makes the deadline, and a project that is perfect but late.
 - [x] Imagine you get two tasks assigned for the next two weeks, where you don't exactly know the background.
 How do you proceed to solve them?
 - [ ] Think about a time where you had to work on multiple projects in parallel.
 How did you plan your time?
 What was the result?
 - [ ] Describe a situation where you felt stressed and overwhelmed in a project.
 How did you cope with that?